rhregalado/rhregalado.github.io/_essays/essay13.md

 <p>But enthusiasm alone is not enough.
 As psychologist Carl Jung reminds us, <i>“your vision will become clear only when you look into your own heart.
 Who looks outside, dreams; who looks inside, awakes.”</i></p>

-<p>Even then, no one is meant to carry life‘s burdens alone.
+<p>Even then, no one is meant to carry life’s burdens alone.
 Poet Adrienne Rich tells us that <i>“there must be those among whom we can sit down and weep, and still be counted as warriors.”</i> Healing feels like a cold spring water in the presence of people who allow us to be vulnerable without making us feel diminished.</p>

 <p>So if you find the work that fills you with enthusiasm, awaken to the quiet truths of your own heart, and discover the rare people who never make you question your worth as a warrior, hold on to them.
-They are among life‘s purest forms of sunshine.</p>
+They are among life’s purest forms of sunshine.</p>

 <p>After all, we began by learning that the sunlight warming our skin is already eight minutes and twenty seconds late.</p>

 <p>If it takes you a day, two weeks, five months, a year, or ten for the kind of healing to find you, never worry.
-Even the Sun‘s warmth arrives a little late.
-Here‘s my assurance that time always knows when to show up.
+Even the Sun’s warmth arrives a little late.
+Here’s my assurance that time always knows when to show up.
 Be patient with your heart.
 Beautiful things in life are never meant to arrive all at once.</p>

 <p>Take heart.</p>